Bees Creek, Northern Territory: Parks and recreation

 Freds Pass Reserve is a sporting facility which serves the Litchfield Shire.
 Established in 1977, it is home to 23 sporting and social clubs, and hosts many community events.
 The reserve hosts the annual Freds Pass Rural Show.
 Facilities on the site include a multi purpose indoor sports complex, office buildings for resident clubs, a caravan park, playing fields with night lighting, and a recently opened paintball complex.
 There are also public barbecues, picnic areas and ablutions located on the reserve.

 Utilities

-The Northern Territory Power and Water Corporation's McMinn Pumping Station is located adjacent to the Freds Pass Reserve.
+PowerWater's McMinn Pumping Station is located adjacent to the Freds Pass Reserve.
 This facility was commissioned in 1965.
 It was expanded in 1983 with the addition of two vertical shaft-driven pumps.
 The site consists of two pumping stations and a storage reservoir.
 The facility is supplies water to the entire Darwin and Palmerston metropolitan area.
 A recent $13 million overhaul of the facility was completed without interruption to the water supply.